Silence for a change. A report about the Silent Journey in Kyrgyzstan 20–26 August 2017.

 By Olga Mink.

 The overwhelming nature of Kyrgyzstan is still imprinted on the back of my eyelids.
 I deliberately try to hold on to this wonderful afterglow yielding images of endless horizons, snow-capped mountain peaks, herds of sheep and wild horses wandering through barren landscapes inhabited by friendly people living in yurts.
 I am in nomad land.
-A place where both abundance and shortage don’t seem to exist.
-Where the native people, carrying an age-old history, are surrounded by high-altitude beauty and where the landscape hasn’t changed for thousands of years.
+A place of abundance, where shortage don’t seem to exist.
+A place where native people, carrying an age-old history, are surrounded by high-altitude beauty and where the landscape hasn’t changed for thousands of years.

 As part of this year’s Age of Wonderland, people share their personal life experiences resulting in 100 Days of Learning; a movement built out of 100 individual events around the globe that encourages individuals to share knowledge involving local communities.
 As a contribution to 100 Days of Learning, Symbat Satybaldieva initiated The Silent Journey, a 6-day trip revolving around nomadic ways of living in her home country, Kyrgyzstan.
 Symbat was a fellow of Age of Wonderland in 2015, in that year dedicated to sustainable food.
 For this edition, she invited people to Kyrgystan to get acquainted with the tradition of their nomadic culture.